 Many common household items such as food, plants and medicines can be toxic to our companion animals (pets) and can even be fatal.
-It is important to familiarise yourself with toxic items commonly found in households so you can ensure that they cannot be accessed by your pet.
+It is important to familiarise yourself with toxic items commonly found in households so you can ensure that your pet can’t access them.

-These are one of the most common causes of companion animal poisonings.
-Poisons such as rat and snail bait should be avoided if possible, and other more humane methods of pest control used instead.
-For more information, please see this article.
-If you do decide to use these at home, only do so with extreme caution.
-These toxins are designed to entice animals to eat them.
+If you do decide to use any products containing poisons at home, only do so with extreme caution.
+These products are designed to entice animals to eat them.
 This means that even if you attempt to hide them in hard-to-reach places, your animal may search out and find them, with serious consequences.
-If you must use rodenticides or insecticides, keep them safely locked up and only use them in areas of your property that are completely inaccessible to your companion animals.
+If you must use pesticides, keep them safely locked up and only use them in areas of your property that are completely inaccessible to your companion animals.

 Medication